Clutch! Reinhardt helps Marquette upset No. 1 Villanova

 BIG PICTURE

-Villanova: Coach Jay Wright might at least like the tape from the first half after his team built a 15-point lead in spite of getting just 4 minutes from leading scorer Hart because of foul trouble.
-Jenkins had just two points in the first half.
-But in-your-face defense helped fuel the 18-2 run - which included the 14-0 spurt - to build the big lead that held up until late in the second half.
+Villanova: Wright might at least like the tape from the first half after his team built a 15-point lead in spite of getting just 4 minutes from leading scorer Josh Hart because of foul trouble.
+Kris Jenkins had just two points in the first half.
+But in-your-face defense helped fuel the 18-2 run - which included a 14-0 spurt - to build the big lead that held up until late in the second half.

-Marquette: For a while early in the first half, Marquette looked like it would hang with Villanova all night with the way Fischer maneuvering deftly through the lane and Jajuan Johnson hit jumpers.
+Marquette: For a while early in the first half, Marquette looked like it would hang with Villanova all night with the way Luke Fischer maneuvering deftly through the lane and Jajuan Johnson hit jumpers.
 When Andrew Rowsey pulled up for a 3 on the break to get within 19-18, the fans at the Bradley Center let out a deafening roar.
 The loudest celebration was saved for the end.

 UP NEXT